D4ykoo/reiseplatform-case-m2/usermanagement/README.md

 ## How to run - bare metal

 ### Configuration
-All the configuration for the backend is done in the .env of the file.
+All the configuration for the backend is done in the .env file located in `backend/.env` .
 See comments for some additional information.

 The `apiURL` in the frontend:
 ```bash